jmhertlein/reflective/README.md

 @CommandMethod has several arguments:

 * path - the command the player will type to run the method, minus the leading /.
 Required.
-* permNode - the permission node the player needs to be able to run the command.
+* permNodes - the permission node the player needs to be able to run the command.
 Default none.
 * requiredArgs - the number of arguments that are guaranteed to be in the args array.
 If the player doesn't provide enough args, they will get the contents of helpMsg printed for them.
 Default 0.
 * helpMsg - The message printed to a player if they don't provide enough arguments.
 Default "No help available."
+* filters - Array of names of filters that getFilter() in your CommandDefinition will return.

 # Requirements